MaxLeiter/Drift/README.md

 - `MEMORY_DB`: if `true`, a sqlite database will not be created and changes will only exist in memory.
 Mainly for the demo.
 - `REGISTRATION_PASSWORD`: if `true`, the user will be required to provide this password to sign-up, in addition to their username and account password.
 If it's not set, no additional password will be required.
 - `SECRET_KEY`: the same secret key as the client
-- `WELCOME_CONTENT`: a markdown string that's rendered on the home page
-- `WELCOME_TITLE`: the file title for the post on the homepage.
 - `ENABLE_ADMIN`: the first account created is an administrator account
 - `DRIFT_HOME`: defaults to ~/.drift, the directory for storing the database and eventually images